 Health systems, or integrated delivery networks (IDNs), are a key component of care delivery in the U.S. These entities bring together distinct healthcare facilities under one management system by coordinating patient care, retaining revenue, and controlling costs.

-In our HospitalView product, we track more than 900 active IDNs and 7,300 hospitals across the country.
-Breaking down the ten largest U.S. healthcare systems by total member hospitals’ staffed beds, we can get a better understanding of their financial presence, place among competitors, and operating power.
+In the Definitive Healthcare HospitalView product, we track more than 800 IDNs and 7,300 hospitals across the country.
+Below, we break down the 10 largest health systems in the U.S. by beds.
+Bed size is based on the total member hospitals’ staffed beds for the healthcare system.
+By reviewing this information, we can get a better understanding of each health system’s financial presence, place among competitors, and operating power.

-Fig. 1 Data is from the Definitive Healthcare HospitalView product.
-IDN and hospital data is sourced from the Medicare Cost Report and updated based on proprietary research.
-Data accessed September 2022.
+Fig. 1 Data is from the Definitive Healthcare HospitalView product and derived from a range of sources, including the Medicare Cost Report and proprietary research.
+Accessed June 2025.

 Which healthcare system has the most beds?

-The U.S. Department of Veterans Affairs is the second largest healthcare system in the country with more than 25,880 beds across its hospitals.
+The U.S. Department of Veterans Affairs is the second largest healthcare system in the country with more than 25,200 beds across its hospitals.
+Universal Health Services (UHS) ranks third, with more than 21,400 beds.

-Here are some quick facts and figures about the top 5 largest U.S. IDNs in descending order:
+Below are key facts and figures on the top five largest IDNs in the U.S., ranked by bed count in descending order:

 Fast facts: